 170. - As a finishing touch we'll make a cut to flatten the sides of the spring.
-Change to a Right view and add a sketch in the "Right Plane."
+Change to a Right view and add a sketch in the "Right Plane".
 Draw a single line starting at the midpoint of the indicated edge and long enough to cross the part.

-171. - Select the "Extruded Cut" command.
-When we use an open sketch to make a cut, the "Through All" option is automatically selected in both directions.
-One side of the model is cut using the open sketch.
+171. - Select the "Extruded Cut" command; if we use an open sketch to make a cut, selecting either the "Through All" or the "Through All - Both" option, automatically activates the "Direction 2" checkbox with the "Through All" end condition and one side of the model is cut using the open sketch.
 The small arrow located at the center of the line indicates which side of the model will be cut.
 Use the "Flip side to cut" option if needed to cut the left side.
-Click OK to complete the cut extrude and repeat it in the right side.
+Click OK to complete the cut, and repeat it in the right side.
 Note the cutting plane is shown in the graphics area.